Joseph-W-E/ProjectPokemon/README.md

 Welcome to ProjectPokemon!
 This README is primarily for this project's plan.
 Note that this plan is not complete, and probably won't be complete for awhile.

 # The Idea
 The goal of this project is to bring old-school Pokemon to the modern world.
-Pokemon Go has done just that, but is *very* simple.
+Pokemon Go has done just that, but it is *very* simple.
 That is, there's no trading, battling is garbage, and there's little rhyme or reason as to why certain Pokemon appear where they do.
 That is where ProjectPokemon comes in.
 This is just a project for fun, and absolutely NO money will be generated from it's existence.

 ProjectPokemon exists as an Android app.
 The user pulls open the app and see's what looks like the Gameboy SP style Pokedex.
 On the top half, the user sees a map.
 This is where the user is currently standing in the world.
 On the bottom half, the user sees a "hub".
 In this hub, the user can navigate through multiple spaces like: My Pokemon, My Team, My Items, etc...
 None of this means much without battling, though.
 Battling occurs in two ways: encountering a wild Pokemon, or challenging a user (whether in Person or at a gym).
 This battling will look a lot like Gen IV battling, just with worse animations.
 The gym is still an idea in progress and will come later.
 Besides battling, there is trading.
 You can trade Pokemon with anyone *in person*.
 There are two important reasons for this: account safety and making the game hard.
 The game wouldn't be fun if you could just get any Pokemon from whoever.
 With trading required to be in person, there's little incentive to hack someones account.
 It also makes "exotic" Pokemon a thrill to get.

-# The Plan
+# The Components

+## The Database

+#### Pokemon
+##### PokemonBase
+##### Locations

+#### MoveBase table
+#### ItemBase table
+#### Users table

+## The Webserver

+## The Android App

 ## Step 1 - The database.
 #### Part A - Learn Sqlite.
 I'm still not 100% sure why I chose Sqlite, but I did.
 #### Part A - Create the PokemonBase table.
 This is the table that will hold all static information about the Pokemon.
+This information will be scraped from
 #### Part B - Create the MoveBase table.
 This is the table that will hold all static information about the Moves.
 #### Part C - Create the ItemBase table.